shans/line-layout/merged-model/README.md

 ## Other Open Questions

-* How to handle breaks within a ruby element needs further experiments.
-  The current prototype is incomplete.
-  This might also affect the API design.
 * Justification is still TBD.
   It's complex when there are justification opportunities both between segments and within a segment.